 - More negotiating power – Cash buyers always have an edge in real estate transactions, and the fact that the cash is virtual does not change that equation.

 Of course there are some potential drawbacks to buying a home with cryptocurrency.
 Here are some of the roadblocks potential Bitcoin buyers might encounter.

 - Limited availability – While the number of cryptocurrency real estate transactions is on the rise, the number of sellers accepting this unique form of payment is still relatively small

 - Missing out on future appreciation – If the past is any indication, cryptocurrencies like Bitcoin and Litecoin could appreciate far faster than houses and apartment buildings.
 Buyers who turn their virtual coins into real estate could miss out on the future appreciation of the asset.

-- Crypto Tax implications – The laws governing cryptocurrency and blockchain transactions are quite complicated, and real estate buyers will need to be prepared for that.
+- Tax implications – The laws governing cryptocurrency and blockchain transactions are quite complicated, and real estate buyers will need to be prepared for that.
 Buyers should seek out a CPA or tax expert with a deep understanding of the cryptocurrency market and the tax implications.

 Selling a House for Cryptocurrency – Advantages and Drawbacks

 The advantages and drawbacks of selling a home for cryptocurrency are similar, but the risks are a bit different.
 Here are some of the potential benefits of selling real estate on the cryptocurrency market.

 - Potential for appreciation – If you sell your home for dollars, you have a pretty good idea how much the account will be worth.
 With cryptocurrency, however, your account could grow much faster, giving you a big boost in the future.

 - A wider audience – The more buyers interested in a piece of real estate, the better.
 Opening up the sale to cryptocurrency buyers could help your home sell faster and for more money.